SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

         6.2.4.
 Change the ARN in the Bucket Policy Editor to have `/*` at the end and click `save` 6.3.
 Go to the `Access control List` section and check `Objects` for `Everyone(public access) and `save`.
 7. Click the aws icon to go back to the AWS Management Console and select `IAM`.
 8. Select `User groups` and click `create group`.
-Give the group an name beginning 'manage-' followed by the heroky app name, in this case 'ciara-and'sams-wedding' and click `create group`.
+Give the group a name beginning 'manage-' followed by the heroky app name, in this case 'ciara-and'sams-wedding' and click `create group`.
 9. Select `Policies` and click `create policy`.
 On the [JSON]() tab select `import manage policy` and import the s3 full access policy form the pop-up window.
 10. Get the bucket ARN from the Bucket Policy page in s3 and paste in to the JSON.![image]().
 Click through and on the review policy page and give the policy and name and description.
 11. Attach the policy to the group by going to the `Permissions` tab on the `User group` and clicking `add permissions`, `attach policies` and selecting the appropriate policy.